 Dedup approaches can be broadly divided into two categories.
-The first and most common ("exact dedup") looks for exact matches on the unit of deduplication (e.g., chunk) [64, 39, 27, 33, 34].
-The second ("similarity-based dedup") looks for similar units (chunks or files) and applies delta compression to them [58, 50, 22].
+The first and most common ("exact dedup") looks for exact matches on the unit of deduplication (e.g., chunk) [67, 40, 27, 34, 35].
+The second ("similarity-based dedup") looks for similar units (chunks or files) and applies delta compression to them [61, 53, 22].
 For those database applications that do benefit from dedup, we find that similarity-based dedup outperforms chunk-based dedup in terms of compression ratio and memory usage, though it can involve extra I/O and computation overhead.
 This section briefly describes chunk-based dedup, why it does not work well for DBMSs, and why similarity-based dedup does.
-Section 3 details dDedup's workflow and its techniques for mitigating the potential overheads.
+Section 3 details dbDedup's workflow and its techniques for mitigating the potential overheads.

-A traditional file dedup scheme based on exact matches of data chunks ("chunk-based dedup") [42, 46, 64] works as follows.
-An incoming file (corresponding to a new record in the context of DBMS) is first divided into chunks using Rabin-fingerprinting [47]; Rabin hashes are calculated for each sliding window on the data stream, and a chunk boundary is declared if the lower bits of the hash value match a pre-defined pattern.
+A traditional file dedup scheme based on exact matches of data chunks ("chunk-based dedup") [44, 49, 67] works as follows.
+An incoming file (corresponding to a new record in the context of based deduplication using delta compression for typical database workloads with small and dispersed modifications.

+DBMS) is first divided into chunks using Rabin-fingerprinting [50]; Rabin hashes are calculated for each sliding window on the data stream, and a chunk boundary is declared if the lower bits of the hash value match a pre-defined pattern.
 The average chunk size can be controlled by the number of bits used in the pattern.
 Generally, a match pattern of n bits leads to an average chunk size of $2^n$ B. For each chunk, the system calculates a unique identifier using a collision-resistant hash (e.g., SHA-1).
 It then checks a global index to see whether it has seen this hash before.
 If a match is found, then the chunk is declared a duplicate.
 Otherwise, the chunk is considered unique and is added to the index and the underlying data store.